 As Juhani Pallasmaa stated, “architecture is the art of reconciliation between ourselves and the world, and this mediation takes place through the senses”2 - we experience architecture as a combination of all the senses.
 Only when we consider this relationship can we turn a space into a place that people want to be and that they will deeply remember.
 By taking advantage of multi-sensory design we can unlock innovative spaces that are attuned to the needs and wants of the user.
 By holistically engaging the senses, we can truly enrich lives through innovative design.

 - Frampton, Kenneth, and John Cava.
 Studies in Tectonic Culture: The Poetics of Construction in Nineteenth and Twentieth Century Architecture.
 Chicago, IL: Graham Foundation for Advanced Studies in the Fine Arts, 2007.

 - Pallasmaa, Juhani.
 The Eyes of the Skin: Architecture and the Senses.
 Chichester, England: John Wiley & Sons, 2005.

 - Semper, Gottfried, and Harry Francis.
 Mallgrave.
 The Four Elements of Architecture: And Other Writings.
 Cambridge: Cambridge Univ.
 Press, 1851.

 Jessica is a 2018 graduate of the Masters of Architecture program at the University of Cincinnati where she was awarded the AIA's Henry Adams Medal.
 Although young, she already has considerable experience with design around the world having studied in Italy and worked at various architectural firms in Beijing, San Francisco, Charlottesville, VA, Houston and Cincinnati.
+A Living Building Challenge Ambassador, Jessica has a passion for sustainable design.
 She loves her two rescue dogs, Kailo and Lupin, who bring such joy and craziness to her home.